aliyun/terraform-provider-alicloud/website/docs/r/nlb_listener_additional_certificate_attachment.html.markdown

 ## Argument Reference

 The following arguments are supported:
-* `certificate_id` - (Required, ForceNew) Certificate ID.
-Currently, only server certificates are supported.
+* `certificate_id` - (Required, ForceNew) The ID of additional certificates.
-* `dry_run` - (Optional) Whether to PreCheck only this request, value: - **true**: sends a check request and does not create a resource.
-Check items include whether required parameters, request format, and business restrictions have been filled in.
-If the check fails, the corresponding error is returned.
-If the check passes, the error code 'DryRunOperation' is returned '. - **false** (default): Sends a normal request, returns the HTTP 2xx status code after the check, and directly performs the operation.
+* `dry_run` - (Optional) Specifies whether to perform a dry run, without performing the actual request.
+Valid values:

+  - `true`: performs only a dry run.
+The system checks the request for potential issues, including missing parameter values, incorrect request syntax, and service limits.
+If the request fails the dry run, an error message is returned.
+If the request passes the dry run, the `DryRunOperation` error code is returned.
+  - `false`(default): performs a dry run and performs the actual request.
+If the request passes the dry run, a 2xx HTTP status code is returned and the operation is performed.
-* `listener_id` - (Required, ForceNew) The ID of the tcpssl listener.
+* `listener_id` - (Required, ForceNew) The listener ID.
+You must specify the ID of a listener that uses SSL over TCP.

 ## Attributes Reference

 The following attributes are exported:
 * `id` - The ID of the resource supplied above.The value is formulated as `<listener_id>:<certificate_id>`.
-* `status` - The status of the resource.
+* `status` - The status of the resource

 ## Timeouts